Whole Class Drawing

 This is a relatively new activity in my classroom.
-I started using it last year and have repeated it many times since then.
+I started using it several years ago and have repeated it many times since then.
 It has been successful every single time that I have done it and students often beg for "Bad Latin Drawing" as it is colloquially called in my class.
 You need absolutely nothing for this activity except a white board in front of the class.
 Colored white board markers help but they are not necessary.
 Below is one drawing that my 8th grade class did.

 What it requires is that you speak in Latin to your students.
 Now before you balk, this is really easier than it seems.
 You don't need to give a Ciceronian oration in Latin but simply direct students what to draw.
 I know many teachers who are fluent Latin speakers, I am not one of them.
 When surrounded by Latin speakers, I appear rather dense and taciturn.
 Sometimes I speak Latin with a New York accent.
 It's not pretty.
 My point is - If I can lead this activity, you can too.